TechNova-12611/RemoDrive/README.md

 3. Enter in the name of the room, which will be provided by the host
 4. Press join!

-Instructions on how to use the gamepad will be on-screen.
+Instructions on how to use your keyboard to emulate a gamepad will be on-screen.

 # Setting up a room
 RemoDrive has 3 parts: The Robot, The Host, and The Client.